Feeling rattled? Students can rein in stress with a little help

 But the thing is, Granello said, students don’t have to be stressed out.
 Ohio State is an enriching environment with many services to help students avoid the pitfalls of anxiety and depression.

-When Patterson told Granello about his sleeplessness, his professor referred him to Ohio State’s Stress Management and Resiliency Training (SMART) Lab.
+When a graduate student told Granello about his sleeplessness, his professor referred him to Ohio State’s Stress Management and Resiliency Training (SMART) Lab.
 Granello and EHE opened the lab in 2016 in partnership with the Office of Student Life.

 A skylight spanning the lab bathes the space in light.
 Rooms on either side offer quiet spaces for individual coaching and group meditation.
 A bank of computers in the lab teaches students to use biofeedback to recognize and combat stress.

-There, Patterson recently clipped a sensor to his earlobe, wiring himself to an app that monitors his heart-rate variability — the spaces between heartbeats, or how the heart rate changes over time.
+There, a student recently clipped a sensor to his earlobe, wiring himself to an app that monitors his heart-rate variability — the spaces between heartbeats, or how the heart rate changes over time.
 This variability is a good measure for overall stress, Granello said.

-A pulsating color wheel helps Patterson visualize his breathing rate and depth.
+A pulsating color wheel helps people visualize their breathing rate and depth.
 Red indicates stress.
 Green means the heart rate is coherent — minus the wild variations that set people on edge.
-He drew in very deep and even breaths, which kicks in a parasympathetic response — a kind of brake system on the fight-or-flight reaction that triggers stress.
+The student drew in very deep and even breaths, which kicks in a parasympathetic response — a kind of brake system on the fight-or-flight reaction that triggers stress.
 The wheel on the screen began to be outlined in green.
-Patterson was calm.
+The student was calm.

 After just three to four sessions in the lab, students learn to harness control of their automatic nervous systems.
 They essentially have mastered the art of overriding evolutionary factors that safeguarded humans for millennia.